Federal Work Study

 What are the requirements for the FWS program?

-- Students must have a completed financial aid file and demonstrate financial need
+- Students must have a completed financial aid file by April 30th and demonstrate financial need

 How do I apply for Federal Work-Study?